nestybox/sysbox/README.md

 ```

-## Testing
+## Sysvisor Testing

-To run the full sysvisor test suite (integration + unit tests):
+To run the full Sysvisor test suite (integration + unit tests):

 ```
 $ sudo make test
 ```

-To run the sysvisor integration tests only:
+To run the Sysvisor integration tests only:

 ```
 $ sudo make test-sysvisor
 ```

-To run unit tests for one of the sysvisor components (e.g., sysvisor-fs, sysvisor-mgr, etc.)
+To run unit tests for one of the Sysvisor components (e.g., sysvisor-fs, sysvisor-mgr, etc.)

 ```
 $ make test-runc